Michelle Crowley

 As a daughter of a first responder, Michelle has always felt compassion for people in distress.
 Having faced some unexpected twists and turns in her life, she understands the courage it takes to overcome life’s challenges.

 Michelle is compassionate, creative and open-minded.
-She has a sense of humor that helps make the challenging journey of personal growth easier.
+She has a sense of humour that helps make the challenging journey of personal growth easier.

 Connecting with people and helping them navigate through life’s obstacles lights Michelle up.
-She loves helping individuals, couples and families tap into their potential and explore new paths through every stage of life.
+She loves helping people tap into their potential and explore new paths through every stage of life.

 Counselling Approach